 It is essential to take some time to craft the perfect headline for your blog posts.

-The good news is that you can revise the headline after it has been published.
+The good news is that you can revise the headline after being published.

-For example, if your post has a large number of page impressions but a low CTR, you might want to experiment with a different heading.
+For example, if your post has many page impressions but a low CTR, you might want to experiment with a different heading.

 Below are some of the best free headline analyzer tools I use to craft clickable headlines.